juliusoh/lfz-full-stack-lessons/exercises/the-event-loop/README.md

   <img src="images/node-architecture.jpg">
 </p>

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is the JavaScript Event Loop?
+- What is different between "blocking" and "non-blocking" with respect to how code is executed?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/the-event-loop` directory in your terminal.